Water Quality Grants and Cost Share Programs

 Current Cost Share Program

 This program will reimburse applicants for 50 percent of qualifying expenses, up to $2000, for approved projects.
 These projects are intended to improve water quality, reduce runoff, and facilitate infiltration.
-We will begin accepting applications in March 2019!
+The application period has closed.

 Antelope Park Sub-Basin Water Quality Project